igapyon/blancoApexFormatterCli/README.md

 # blancoApexFormatterCli
-code formatter for Apex language written in Java.
+command line interface of code formatter for Apex language written in Java.

 ## usage